neist/pleasant/readme.md

 ```

 ### Validation
-Validating data can be very helpful in making sure that your application is stable and secure. **pleasant** supports the amazing validator [joi](https://github.com/hapijs/joi), which allows you to create your validations with a simple and clear object syntax.
+Validating data can be very helpful in making sure that your application is stable and secure. **pleasant** supports the incredible validator [joi](https://github.com/hapijs/joi), which allows you to create your validations with a simple and clear object syntax.

 Install:
 ```bash